RinkM/Odin7-Dashboard/notes.md

-# 8/14 todo
+# 8/14 Todo List

-fix body grid and re-place the nav, header, and mainspace.
+~~fix body grid and re-place the nav, header, and mainspace.~~ Header buttons.  move them to other side. extend the search bar to fit find avatars? logos?

-.
+take screenshots of projects.
+Or an ICON

+waht about the css effect / cards?

+ohhh man I'm so tired...